sandinosaso/redux-persist-expire/readme.md

          // and want the store to  be automatically expired if the record is not updated in the `expireSeconds` time
          autoExpire: false
        })
-       // You can add more `expireReducer` calls here for different reducers
-       // that you may want to expire
     ]
   },
   rootReducer,